mdolab/pyoptsparse/doc/index.rst

 ====================================================

-`pyOptSparseSparse` is a helper module for doing multipoint optimizations.
-A tutorial explains the how MultiPointSparse is meant to be used and the API documentaion for the main class module `pyOptSparse` is on the API reference page.
+`pyOptSparseSparse` is a replacement for pyOpt.

 .. toctree::
    :maxdepth: 2